-I love ranch dressing.
-I like it on salads, on veggies, on sandwiches and on cheese quesadillas, just to name a few.
-I like to use the powdered version for seasoning meat and casseroles and I use it to make a few different sauces my family enjoys on a regular basis.
+I like it in dressing form on salads, veggies, sandwiches and cheese quesadillas, just to name a few.
+I also like to use the powdered version for seasoning meat and casseroles and it’s the base for a few different sauces my family enjoys on a regular basis.

 - 1 teaspoon garlic powder